A device that sends and receives data over a cable television system. Cable

 When making an international

-call one must dial the COUNTRY CODE, CITY CODE and the LOCAL NUMBER.
+call one must dial the COUNTRY CODE, CITY CODE and the Special Connect Number.
 All

 countries have a country code and many cities have a city code.
 In North